 Preparing For Calibration

-Now, before the actual calibration, it’s best to reset your monitor to factory settings or make sure that all image-altering settings are at their default values, such as Black Equalizer/Shadow Boost, VividPixel, etc.
+Now, before the actual calibration, it’s best to reset your monitor to factory settings and make sure that all image-altering settings are at their default values, such as Black Equalizer/Shadow Boost, VividPixel, etc.

 Features such as Dynamic Brightness, Dynamic Contrast Ratio, low blue light filters, MBR and Eco/power-saving modes should all be disabled, while the brightness setting should be set to your liking.
 Contrast should be left at the default setting.